ablejec/ablejec.github.io/blog/_posts/2014-04-06-bibtex-author-field.md

 {% highlight r %}
 x <- "Tim Horton, Tom Orton , Tam   Hortan,Tem Horten" fl2lf(x)
+# [1] "Horton, Tim and Orton, Tom and Hortan, Tam   and Horten, Tem"
 {% endhighlight %}

 The function is quite forgiving to the number of spaces around commas.